 This site is a door to a world of information, not only from the Hancock County Extension Office, but from the experts at WVU.

-In the sidebar to the left you will find links to pages within this site with answers to your questions about 4H, the Master Gardener Program, Farmers Markets, and the Community Educational Outreach Service (CEOS.)
-You can also read the latest edition of Hancock County Happenings, our quarterly newsletter, access a calendar of upcoming events, and contact the office via email.
+In the sidebar to the left you will find links to pages within this site with answers to your questions about 4-H, the Master Gardener Program, Farmers Markets, and the Community Educational Outreach Service (CEOS).

 The right sidebar holds links to related WVU Extension pages where you can explore these programs, and others, in more depth.

 Just a reminder that signing up to receive the Hancock County Extension newsletter (Hancock County Happenings) via email has a number of advantages for you, the reader.

 You get to see it first.
 As soon as the newsletter is ready to print, the electronic newsletter is ready to send.
 There is no waiting for the actual printing process, the folding, the stuffing, the sealing, labeling, and stamping, all of which can take up to two days before the publication even gets to the post office!